YOUR DECISIONS AFFECT

 Katharina Engel

 Noted.
-Everything received will be handled under the confidentiality provisions in the MSA.
+Handled under the MSA confidentiality provisions.
 What's NexCore's RTO for an ApexCloud EU-West failure?

 Stefan Weidner

 Four hours.
-With a 12-hour full failover to EU-Central if the EU-West outage extends beyond 2 hours.
+Full failover to EU-Central within twelve if the outage extends past two.

 Katharina Engel

-That's a 12-hour window where four of our critical services are degraded.
-That needs to be in the register and in our concentration risk assessment.
+That's a 12-hour window with four critical services degraded.
+Goes in the register and the concentration risk assessment.

-The formal written request with a consequence attached is what moved Stefan.
-'Legal review' is a delay tactic that works against informal requests — it doesn't work when non-compliance has a documented cost.
+A written request with a consequence attached is what moved Stefan.
+'Legal review' stalls informal requests, not formal ones where non-compliance has a documented cost.

-The 4-hour RTO data is essential.
-It changes the concentration risk picture from 'theoretical' to 'quantified': four critical services offline for up to 12 hours in a worst-case ApexCloud EU-West failure.
+The 4-hour RTO turns the concentration risk from theoretical into quantified: four critical services down for up to 12 hours in a worst-case EU-West failure.

 Lukas Bauer